survivejs/webpack-book/manuscript/03_introduction.md

 Big thanks to [Christian Alfoni](http://www.christianalfoni.com/) for helping me craft the first version of this book.
 That inspired the whole SurviveJS effort.
 The version you see now is a complete rewrite.

-The book wouldn't be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez](https://github.com/Foxandxss).
+The book wouldn’t be half as good as it is without patient editing and feedback by my editor [Jesús Rodríguez](https://github.com/Foxandxss).
 Thank you.

-This book wouldn't have been possible without the original "SurviveJS - Webpack and React" effort.
+This book wouldn’t have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to it deserves my thanks.
 You can check that book for more accurate attributions.

-Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, Viktor Jančík, Tom Byrer, Christian Hettlage, David A. Lee, Alexandar Castaneda, Marcel Olszewski, Steve Schwartz, Chris Sanders, Charles Ju, Aditya Bhardwaj, Rasheed Bustamam, José Menor, Ben Gale, Jake Goulding, Andrew Ferk, gabo, Giang Nguyen, @Coaxial, @khronic, Henrik Raitasola, Gavin Orland, David Riccitelli, Stephen Wright, Majky Bašista, Artem Sapegin, Gunnari Auvinen, Jón Levy, Alexander Zaytsev, Richard Muller, Ava Mallory (Fiverr), Sun Zheng'an, Nancy (Fiverr), Aluan Haddad, Pedr Browne, Steve Mao, Craig McKenna, Tobias Koppers, and many others who have contributed direct feedback for this book!
+Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, Viktor Jančík, Tom Byrer, Christian Hettlage, David A. Lee, Alexandar Castaneda, Marcel Olszewski, Steve Schwartz, Chris Sanders, Charles Ju, Aditya Bhardwaj, Rasheed Bustamam, José Menor, Ben Gale, Jake Goulding, Andrew Ferk, gabo, Giang Nguyen, @Coaxial, @khronic, Henrik Raitasola, Gavin Orland, David Riccitelli, Stephen Wright, Majky Bašista, Artem Sapegin, Gunnari Auvinen, Jón Levy, Alexander Zaytsev, Richard Muller, Ava Mallory (Fiverr), Sun Zheng’an, Nancy (Fiverr), Aluan Haddad, Pedr Browne, Steve Mao, Craig McKenna, Tobias Koppers, and many others who have contributed direct feedback for this book!